Is Virgin Media's Tivo any good?

 The alternative is, as mentioned, using the TV guide to scroll back through the past seven days' listings.
-Any programme available through catch up will have a little C symbol next to it: select that programme and it'll load up for you.
+Any program available through catch up will have a little C symbol next to it: select that program and it'll load up for you.

 There's also the option to plump for additional Tivo boxes, five maximum, via Virgin Media's multiroom service with prices starting at £7.50 extra, per box, per month and an activation cost of £49.95.
 Although additional activation costs may apply to those taking more than one extra box.

 Multiroom viewing allows subscribers to watch content recorded on one box on another and as all boxes have access to the same channels, other people in the house can watch a different show at the same time on a different box.